Principles of HVAC Duct Design in the Pharma Industry

 DUCTWORK DESIGN MISTAKE #4: Air leaks

-Air conditioning ductwork that is incorrectly sealed or supported can end up leaking cooled air into the walls where it won’t do any good to the occupants of your space.
+Air conditioning ductwork that is incorrectly sealed or supported can end up leaking cooled air into the walls which it won’t do any good to the occupants of your space.

 DUCTWORK DESIGN MISTAKE #5: Lack of returns